Skip to content

 php

-public function handle(array $arguments, ToolContext $context): ToolResult
+public function handle(array $params, ToolContext $context): ToolResult

 {

-if (empty($arguments['order_id'])) {
+if (empty($params['order_id'])) {

 return ToolResult::error('Order ID is required');